fbladilo/testing/README.md

 - `SUB_PASS` - password for the redhat subscription account.

-- `AWS_REGION` - region, in which all resources will be created.
+- `AWS_REGION` - AWS region, in which all resources will be created.

 - `AWS_ACCESS_KEY_ID` - AWS access key id, which is used to access your AWS environment.